Refusal reason

 Thumbnail or preview Issues |

-The preview assets either do not reflect the template or they give a false impression of the template's design or use case.
-They can also contain technical errors such as incorrect format, codec, or resolution.
+The previews either do not reflect the template or they give a false impression of the template's design or use case.
+They can also contain technical errors such as incorrect format, codec, or resolution. |

 Revise video preview or thumbnail formatting to match the template and/or update the design to reflect the template's design or use case.
+For more details, review the preview assets guidelines. |

 |